redhat-manufacturing/device-edge-workshops/exercises/acp_existing_nextgen/active-directory/2.1-ad-automation-part-1/README.md

 A few quick notes about this playbook:
 - This playbook should only be run against the first domain controller in a forest, however we're not setting a limit on it here, we'll set it in the job template in Controller - this is a best practice, as we don't want to limit the portability of our automation, instead, we want to use Controller for that.
 - Some variables are used here, these have been pre-set for you within Controller.
-To review them, select your team's `Active Directory Infrastructure` inventory and review the `Variables` field.
+To review them, access the Ansible Controller web interface, select your team's `Active Directory Infrastructure` inventory and review the `Variables` field.
 ![Conrtoller Inventory Vars](../.images/controller-inventory-vars.png)

 With these playbooks, we'll have created and configured an Active Directory forest on a single system.
 In the next exercise, we'll add our secondary domain controller.